dmlc/xgboost/doc/prediction.rst

 There are 2 predictors in XGBoost (3 if you have enabled the one-api plugin), namely ``cpu_predictor`` and ``gpu_predictor``.
 The default option is ``auto`` so that XGBoost can employ some heuristics for saving GPU memory during training.
-They might have slight different outputs due to floating errors.
+They might have slight different outputs due to floating point errors.

 ***********